-Key Management Personnel compensation included in administration costs in the statement of comprehensive income is as follows:
+Key Management Personnel compensation included in administration costs in the statement of comprehensive income is as follow:

-2013 \$ 2012 \$

-Short-term employee benefits 180,000 180,000

-Post-employment benefits (superannuation) 15,175 15,132
+2014 \$ 2013 \$ Short-term employee benefits 180,000 180,000 Post-employment benefits (superannuation) 13,875 15,175 Total Key Management Personnel compensation 193,875 195,175

-Total 195,175 195,132

 Key Management Personnel compensation set out above comprises directors' fees and superannuation paid to the directors of SEGC.
-The amounts were paid by ASXO and in accordance with section 889H of the Corporations Act 2001, are reimbursed from the Fund to ASXO.
+The amounts were paid by ASXO and in accordance with section 889H of the Corporations Act 2001 and are reimbursed from the Fund to ASXO.